tinyjin/lottie-thorvg/README.md

 ## Usage

 `lottie-thorvg` aims to maintain the same interface as `lottie-flutter`.
-If you are currently using `lottie-flutter`, you can utilize the code by simply replacing the import statement with `import 'package:lottie/lottie.dart'`.
+If you are currently using them, you can utilize the code by simply replacing the import statement with `import 'package:lottie_thorvg/lottie.dart'`.

 ```dart
 import 'package:lottie_thorvg/lottie.dart';